riley-1995/ELP-CNNvsRNN/README.md

 singularity exec --writable sandbox_container/ bash
 ```

-Now, execute this command to install ray tune, which it using for hyperparameter tuning of the model.
+Now, execute pip to install Ray Tune, which is used for hyperparameter tuning of the model.
 ```
 pip install -U "ray[data,train,tune,serve]"
 ```